MONICA LEIBACHER, BS.Ed, LMT, CST, CMLDT, CIMT, Aromatherapist

 When I go for massage, I think of the experience in the same way that I think of getting my taxes done – I take my paperwork in to a certified accountant and they take care of the rest.
-I do not have a seat in front of their desk and start telling them how to fill in my our return!
-Likewise, I tell my therapist what is going on and then trust their professional judgement regarding what kind of massage I need.
+I do not have a seat and start telling them how to fill in my our return!
+Likewise, I tell my therapist what is going on and then trust they will use their professional training to address that need.

-When clients make their appointment with me, I have many different ways to address their concerns, but I don’t know which is best until they get on the table and I start the treatment and check in with their tissues.
-And I don’t expect clients to know either which kind of treatment is best for them.
+I have many different ways to address client concerns and I don’t know which is best until they get on the table and I check the tissues.
+And I don’t expect clients to know which kind of treatment is best for them.
 Actually, what is best is usually a combination of five or six different things!

 In my opinion, the termonology ‘deep tissue’ is over-used, misunderstood, and completely inconsequential to an effective treatment.
 The depth of the treatment does not relegate its efficacy…ever…no matter how long the knot has been there, no matter how the knot got there, or no matter how great ‘bone marrow massage’ feels to the person in the table!